MV Artania: Artemis

 She was transferred to the P&O fleet in April 2005 and renamed Artemis by Prunella Scales.
 Artemis was the smallest and oldest ship in the P&O cruises fleet.
-P&O and Princess Cruises are under the same parent company P&O Princess since 2000 and were acquired by Carnival Corporation & plc in 2003.
+P&O and Princess Cruises are under the same parent company P&O Princess Cruises since 2000 and were acquired by Carnival Corporation in 2003.

-In 2010 British captain Sarah Breton took charge of Artemis, becoming only the second female in the world to command a major cruise ship and the first for P&O, after Karin Stahre-Janson from Sweden, who took charge of of Royal Caribbean Cruises in 2007.
+In 2010 British captain Sarah Breton took charge of Artemis, becoming only the second female in the world to command a major cruise ship and the first for P&O, after Karin Stahre-Janson from Sweden, who took charge of Monarch of the Seas of Royal Caribbean International in 2007.

 On 22 September 2009, after numerous rumours, it was announced by P&O Cruises that the ship has been sold to a company "MS Artania Shipping" for an undisclosed sum of money.
 She continued to sail for P&O Cruises until 22 April 2011, when she was chartered to Phoenix Reisen as MV Artania.